Self-Hosted Deployment

 Render

-When deploying multiple Motia instances, you need distributed adapters to share state, events, and streams across instances.
-Without them, each instance operates in isolation.
+When deploying to production or running multiple Motia instances, you need to configure Redis for shared state, events, and streams.

 - Running a single Motia instance